AJSolis01/Azure-Bot-to-SQL/README.md

  + Once the script is done running, you will need to add data into the database
  + Login to your azure portal and navigate
  + Enter the code below to enter data into the database
- + +Once the data has been entered.
+ + Once the data has been entered.
 Enter the test Bot and enter a tracking number

 `